-Downtown Pleasanton also offers business services like insurance, legal services, accounting, and consultants and contractor companies in marketing, construction, architecture, and technology.
+Downtown Pleasanton also offers business services like insurance, legal services, accounting, and consultants and contractor companies in marketing, construction, architecture, and technology.19

 Historically, Pleasanton's healthy retail market has been driven not only by residents, but also by regional shoppers coming to Stoneridge Mall and Downtown Pleasanton, and by employees who work in Pleasanton.
 However, with limited new residential offerings in Pleasanton, and extensive new residential development in neighboring cities like Dublin, San Ramon, and Livermore, newer retail development is concentrating in those places.

-In Dublin, there are two Target stores, including a 135,000 square feet store that opened in 2011.
-There is also a Whole Foods of 41,000 square feet, which opened in 2015.
-Livermore has the Premium Outlet Mall, which opened in 2012 and has 180 stores.
-San Ramon is home to City Center Bishop Ranch, a \$300 million development project that opened in 2018 and contains 300,000 square feet of retail and dining, anchored by a 10-screen movie theater.
+In Dublin, there are two Target stores, including a 135,000 square feet store that opened in 2011.20 There is also a Whole Foods of 41,000 square feet, which opened in 2015.21 Livermore has the Premium Outlet Mall, which opened in 2012 and has 180 stores.
+San Ramon is home to City Center Bishop Ranch, a \$300 million development project that opened in 2018 and contains 300,000 square feet of retail and dining, anchored by a 10-screen movie theater.22

-Looking forward, if more residential development occurs in adjacent cities, but not in Pleasanton, the Tri-Valley's retail epicenter likely will continue to https://www.dublin.ca.gov/DocumentCenter/View/14113/Whole-Foods-Business-Profile-3?bidld=
+Looking forward, if more residential development occurs in adjacent cities, but not in Pleasanton, the Tri-Valley's retail epicenter likely will continue to shift.
+During interviews, there is clear demand among patrons for exterior malls and retail and dining with outdoor gathering spaces, water features, and entertainment offerings.